 Commonly Asked Questions

-Some patients will receive our quality care at a nursing home or assisted living facility under contract with Regional Hospice and Palliative Care.
+Some patients will receive our quality care at a nursing home or assisted living facility under contract with Regional Hospice.
 Trained volunteers are available to take over when caregivers are in need of a well deserved break.
 These volunteers can run errands, provide companionship, or share special skills and therapies with patients.

 Most patients find themselves comfortable in the privacy of their own homes when receiving hospice care, but for some this option isn’t realistic.
 For those looking for quality end-of-life care in a comfortable environment, let us welcome you to our Inpatient Hospice Center in Danbury.
 Connecticut’s only private suite hospice center.